-$E{g} = \frac{REe^{-Mt}}{1+REe^{-Mt}}$
+$$E{g} = \frac{REe^{-Mt}}{1+REe^{-Mt}}$$

 Because the Greenland catch cannot as yet be split into fish of different origin, an estimate of R based on total catches would only be obtained for the North Atlantic as a whole, using some average figure of the exploitation rate in home waters.
 At present there are very few reliable data on efficiency of exploitation in any home waters, although it probably varies widely from river to river.
-It is therefore not possible to obtain an average value for the exploitation rate which would be reliable for use in the estimation of E_g .
-Useful estimates of E_g can however be made from tagging data where the number of recaptures in Greenland and in home waters from the same group of fish are known.
+It is therefore not possible to obtain an average value for the exploitation rate which would be reliable for use in the estimation of $E_g$ .
+Useful estimates of $E_g$ can however be made from tagging data where the number of recaptures in Greenland and in home waters from the same group of fish are known.
 This approach has the further advantage that, since it generally involves fish from only a few stocks, more reliable estimates of home exploitation rates also become possible.

 The exploitation rate for Greenland as estimated in this way is the proportion of the Greenland catch in the entire group of fish from which they are drawn whether or not they visit Greenland waters.
 This rate, which may be called the overall rate, will therefore be determined both by the local exploitation rate in the Greenland area (i.e., the proportion caught from the fish which actually visit Greenland) and by the proportion of the group which go to Greenland.
-The local Greenland exploitation rate may be expected to be generally similar for all fish, whatever the region of origin, although it could be modified if fish from different areas visited different parts of the coast or spent different lengths of time on it, but there could be great differences in the proportion of fish from different areas visiting Greenland.
-The overall exploitation rates on figh from different areas may therefore vary significantly.
+The local Greenland exploitation rate may be expected to be generally similar for all fish, whatever the region of origin, although it could be modified if fish from different areas visited different parts of the coast or spent different lengths of time on it, but there could be great different areas visited different parts on fish from different areas may therefore vary significantly.
 The ratio of tags returned from Greenland and from large fish in the home fishery (R) gives, in effect, a measure of the relation between the overall exploitation rate and the exploitation rate in home waters.
 These ratios are available for Canada and the United Kingdom; adjusted to a standard Greenland catch of 1,000 tons they are given in Table 5.